Election 2020: States With Tax Questions on the Ballot

 Public Question 2 would expand the state's $250 property tax deduction for wartime veterans to include peacetime veterans as well.
 It would also make surviving spouses of deceased peacetime veterans eligible for the tax deduction.
 In addition, the ballot measure would expand the property tax exemption for disabled wartime veterans with total and permanent service-related disabilities to included disabled peacetime veterans with total and permanent service-related disabilities.
 Surviving spouses would be eligible to receive the exemption, too.
 But both wartime and peacetime veterans would have to receive an honorable discharge or be released from active service under honorable circumstances to be eligible for either the deduction or exemption.

-- Measure 108: Increases tobacco and e-cigarette taxes
+- Measure 108: Increases tobacco and e-cigarette taxes - APPROVED

-- Measure 109: Imposes sales tax on psilocybin (mushroom) products
+- Measure 109: Imposes sales tax on psilocybin (mushroom) products - APPROVED

 - Go to Oregon's full state tax profile